Firing Trump's Cabinet is easy. Replacing them is hard.

 If the President is in a serious firing mood, the person most at risk could be Attorney General Jeff Sessions, who has endured ridicule, taunting and criticism far longer than any other Cabinet member.
 Yet his firing is more complicated than that of any other official.

 For months, the President's friends and advisers have successfully urged him not to fire Sessions.
 But the President has not dropped the idea.
-A conversation is underway at the White House about whether, if Trump were to fire Sessions, one idea being considered would be to have EPA Administrator Scott Pruitt become the next attorney general, according to a Republican familiar with the discussion.
+A conversation is underway at the White House about whether EPA Administrator Scott Pruitt could become the next attorney general if Trump were to fire Sessions, according to a Republican familiar with the discussion.

 While Pruitt's confirmation process could be brutal -- and uncertain -- he could be named acting attorney general.
 That position has to be filled by a Cabinet-level person who has already been confirmed by the Senate.